 While the suddenness and depth of the global COVID-19 crisis is unmatched, SVB remains focused on the health and safety of our employees and serving our clients seamlessly throughout this volatile time.
 What matters to us is being a partner to our clients, listening to their needs and being flexible with our solutions, both with scalable solutions and on a case-by-case basis.
 We are strong advocates for innovators; we work with the National Venture Capital Association, TechNet and others to ensure startups can access critical government programs.
 Because of our strong financial position, we are able to help ease some of the financial pressures our clients are facing and continue to invest for future growth.

 How are you advising companies to withstand these turbulent times?

 Innovators are flexible and adaptable by nature, and none of us can really know how this cycle will turn out.
 Companies should develop a base-case scenario to calculate their cash-need projections as best they can.
 In consultation with their investors and financial and legal partners, companies should look for ways to extend their runway, defer expenses and act quickly to evaluate—and apply for—relief programs offered by their financial partners and the government.

-SVB is offering a venture debt principal deferral program that is intended to defer principal payments for six months for venture debt borrowers across our global client base.
-For more information about SVB and our involvement in government COVID-19 relief programs, visit SVB COVID-19 Response & Community Support at https://www.svb.com/covid-relief.
+During COVID, SVB offered a venture debt principal deferral program intended to defer principal payments for six months for venture debt borrowers across our global client base.

 Given the bank’s long experience in up and down cycles, what observations can you make at this point?